gfpkelly1986/milestone-project-heritage-housing-issues/README.md

 - Hypothesis:

-    - Overall quality, greater square footage, and greater number of bedrooms will correlate with the target variable 'SalePrice' more than other features.
+    - Overall quality and greater square footage will correlate with the target variable 'SalePrice' more than other features.

 - Validation: